worldiety/logdb/README.md

 # dragster / dragsterdb
-*dragster* is a database to turn some *big data* problems for servers into *small data* problems on your laptop.
+*dragster* is a NoSQL database to turn some *big data* problems for servers into *small data* problems on your laptop.
 It is not a database, which you want to use for your daily shopping.
 However, it is a database which you can use in special edge cases, in which general solutions perform